 Experiences & Suggestions: Manufacturing in China

 There Jesse Vincent, a Makerfabs customer, is the CTO of Keyboardio, recently shared some experiences on manufacturing in China at hackaday, include PCBA/ Molding/ Assembly, and also some tips on visiting China.
 Below some experiences & suggestions for all entrepreneurs:

-Q: Is it too difficult to go to Shenzhen and interview factories for electronic projects of a few hundred items?
+Q1: Is it too difficult to go to Shenzhen and interview factories for electronic projects of a few hundred items?
 Like electronics, injection-molding plastic parts, general PCB assembly.
 What would be your approach in this case?
 Would you try to arrange meetings via mail before traveling?
 (I guess you'd miss a lot of options by relying on Google searches.)

-A: Almost six years my partner xxx and I have been designing and manufacturing computer keyboards.
+A1: For almost six years my partner xxx and I have been designing and manufacturing computer keyboards.
 We had a pretty successful Kickstarter, followed by a wildly interesting manufacturing adventure.
 This is the first physical product we've made.
 At this point, we've shipped thousands of units and are hard at work on a couple of new products.
 One of the things to learn about is your target factory type's Minimum Order Quantity (MOQ).
 You need to find a factory that's going to be happy to work with you for what may be a relatively small order.
 Indeed, Google is not a great way to find a factory in a far-off land.

 There are a few ways to get started: Sourcing consultants are often a good option.
 Another option is to start reaching out to factories via Global Sources or Alibaba.
 I could write for hours on just this topic.

 Q2: Who handles your final quality control and order fulfillment?
 I am also curious to know what issues you've had with importing larger quantities of goods from China -- especially under the current administration.